 Smoked pork tenderloin is an easy smoker recipe that won't break the bank and doesn't take forever to make.
 For added flavor, I like to wrap it in prosciutto and then let our smoker do the magic.

-Whether you’re new to smoking meat or an experienced grill daddy, you have to make this amazing meal that is a crowd-pleaser every time!
+Whether you're new to smoking meat or an experienced grill daddy, you have to make this amazing pork recipe that is a crowd-pleaser every time!

 This is one of the easiest smoked meat recipes you can make.
 It has a shorter prep and smoking time than many similar recipes.
 There is just a little fat trimming to do and you then can make it as simple as you want (just salt and pepper.)